-Currents in Teaching and Learning is a peer-reviewed electronic journal that fosters exchanges among reflective teacher-scholars across the disciplines.
-Published twice a year, Currents seeks to improve teaching and learning in higher education with short reports on classroom practices as well as longer research, theoretical, or conceptual articles, and explorations of issues and challenges facing teachers today.
-Non-specialists and jargon-free, Currents is addressed to both faculty and graduate students in higher education, teaching in all academic disciplines.
-Currents in Teaching and Learning is a publication of the Center for Teaching and Learning at Worcester State University.
-(ISSN: 1945-3043)
+Currents in Teaching and Learning is a peer-reviewed electronic journal that fosters exchanges among teacher-scholars across the disciplines.
+Published twice a year (typically one issue in fall, one in spring), Currents seeks to improve teaching and learning in higher education with short reports on classroom practices as well as longer research, or theoretical articles related to teaching and learning.

 Submissions may take the form of:

-We welcome both individual and group submissions.
 All submissions must be original, previously unpublished work and, if based in a particular academic discipline, must explicitly consider their relevance and applicability to other disciplines and classroom settings.
-(See our submission guidelines below.)Submissions deadline for Spring 2016 issue: December 1, 2015Submissions received after this date will be considered for the following issue.
-Send all inquiries to Editor Martin Fromm or Editorial Assistant Kayla Beman at firstname.lastname@example.org.

 To submit a manuscript, email the submission as a Microsoft Word document to firstname.lastname@example.org.
 Please do not mail a hard copy.